 Abortions are most often the result of unintended pregnancies.
-Love Matters brings you 10 common reasons why women choose abortion.
+We bring you 10 common reasons why women choose abortion.

 A study released by Guttmacher Institute in 2005 states additional financial responsibility that comes with a baby as one of the main reasons why single women or couples go for an abortion.

 Social norms in many parts of the world shun children born out of wedlock.
 To avoid the social stigma, fear of familial rejection, and abuse resulting from having a child out of wedlock, unmarried people might choose abortion as a safe way out.

 A Guttmacher Institute’s study also suggests that women might not want to continue with a pregnancy if their relationship with their partner is at a precarious stage or if the husband or partner is not in the favour of a child.